 - To reduce future hospital admissions by providing a person centred approach to care maximising and enabling the self-management of people with COPD.

 Following a smaller scale, 2-year pilot in one area of the city which had shown robust evidence for improved health outcomes, a city wide physiotherapy-led multidisciplinary team was funded and established.
 The team comprises nurses, occupational therapists, dietitian, pharmacy and health care support workers and is supported by sessions from a respiratory physician.
-The service included six Band 6 physiotherapists led by a Band 7 physiotherapist with one rotational Band 5 from the acute setting.
+The service included six Band 7 physiotherapists led by a Band 7 physiotherapist.

 The following results were demonstrated from the 2-year pilot: